PaxInstruments/MCP980X/ReadMe.md

 #####Description
 Symbolic names for the MCP980X registers.
 #####Values
-AMBIENT -- for the Ambient Temperature Register
+- AMBIENT -- for the Ambient Temperature Register
-HYSTERESIS -- for the Temperature Hysteresis Register
+- HYSTERESIS -- for the Temperature Hysteresis Register
-LIMITSET -- for the Temperature Limit-Set Register
+- LIMITSET -- for the Temperature Limit-Set Register

 ## Constructor ##

 ###MCP980X(int LS_ADDR_BITS)
 #####Description
-Instantiates...
+Instantiates an MCP980X sensor object.
 #####Syntax
 `MCP980X mySensor(0);`
 #####Parameters
-Least-significant three bits of the device address *(int)*.
+**LS_ADDR_BITS:** An integer *(int)* representing the least-significant three bits of the I2C device address (i.e. a value between 0 and 7).
+Note that some devices in the MCP980X family allow the user to select the least significant three bits of the address, and some have a fixed address from the factory.
+See the datasheet for details.
+As ever, all devices on an I2C bus must have unique addresses.

 ## Methods ##
 ###begin(void)
 #####Description
-...
+Initializes the library.
+Call this method once in the setup code.
 #####Syntax
 `mySensor.begin(void);`
 #####Parameters
-**foo:** ...
+None.
 #####Returns
 None.
 #####Example